keyboardDrummer/Miksilo/docs/_docs/grammar/trivia.md

     ^
 ```

 We can enable the parsing of comment using a very simple delta, but to understand how that works first we need to see how whitespace parsing is defined in our example Java language.
-By default, languages in Blender define a grammar called `TriviaGrammar` that parses whitespace.
+By default, languages in Miksilo define a grammar called `TriviaGrammar` that parses whitespace.
 Given a `Language`, we can use `import language.grammars._` to get a set of language specific parser combinators.
 These combinators, such as `~`, will use the language's `TriviaGrammar` as a separator when placing other grammars in sequence.
 Here is an example that defines part of the Java grammar used for our input program:

 ```scala
   override def transformGrammars(language: Language): Unit = {